 My wife, Tania, and I have four of our own children, and we also have five orphan brothers living with us.
 Their father died, and their mother could not care for them because of her way of life.
 The children are grateful to have the possibility to live within a family.

 Our project is called “Warm House.”
 Orphans come to our house on weekends and school vacations.
 We spend time with them, help them with their studies, help with their psychological and social adaptation problems, teach them necessary skills for everyday life and attend church together.
 Once a year, we organize a children’s camp at our house for orphans and other troubled children.
 Every year, we have about 35 children, and we try to pass on Christian family values to them.

 With the support of Overseas Council Compassionate Care funds, we can hold the children’s camp this year.
 Through our project, many people in our town have learned about our church and received a better understanding of evangelical Christians.
 We would like to continue this ministry as long as God will give us strength and possibilities.

-In 2010, we moved there and served at a discipleship school that prepares servants for ministry among their people.
+In 2010, my husband and I left our home country to serve at a discipleship school that prepares individuals for ministry among their people.
 I was able to serve with my degree as a physiotherapist at a center next to the school.
 In the afternoons, my husband and I would go out for street evangelism among Muslims.

 Throughout our ministry, we felt the need for more knowledge of the Word of God.
-People around us encouraged us to study theology, and then we met a person who told us about studying at the Arab Baptist Theological Seminary (ABTS) in Lebanon.
-I am in the Master of Divinity program, and he is pursuing his Bachelor of Theology degree.
+People around us encouraged us to study theology, and then God led us to ABTS in Lebanon.
+Coming to Lebanon took a lot of courage and faith, but God has provided for us.
+Our Overseas Council scholarship has made it possible for both my husband and me to be full-time students.
+I am in the Master of Divinity program, and my husband is pursuing his Bachelor of Theology degree.

 *Name and identifiable details have been changed for security purposes.